flex-protocol/sui-flex-swap/README.md

 #### Prepare some SUI coins

-View the Sui coin objects in the current account:
+View the SUI coin objects in the current account:

 ```shell
 sui client gas